-An "Origin Story," is a fictional story that explains why something is the way it is.
-For example, an origin story might explain why a tiger has stripes or why a snake has no legs.
+An "Origin Story" is a fictional story that explains why something is the way it is (why a tiger has stripes or why a snake has no legs, for example).
 Explore your imagination or your environment to choose something that interests you.
 What is its origin?
-Create your own story about why something is the way it is.
+Create our own story about why something is the way it is.

 Write out a play with 2-4 characters and dialogue between them to explain why something is the way it is.
 Be sure to include details to describe actions, thoughts, and feelings.

-If possible, perform the play with friends and/or family members.
+If possible, act out the play with friends and/or family members.